telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 This article demonstrates how to use the Telerik Visual Studio extensions to create a new project that is pre-configured for the Progress&reg; Telerik&reg; UI for Blazor components.

 To create a new Telerik UI for Blazor application, use the **Create New Project** wizard.
-The wizard detects all installed versions of Telerik UI for Blazor and lists them in the **Version** combobox to let you to start your project with the desired version.
+The wizard detects all installed versions of Telerik UI for Blazor and lists them in the **Version** dropdown for selection.
 To make sure the components are up-to-date, you can also [get the latest version]({%slug getting-started-vs-integration-latest-version%}).

 ## How It Works